dciccale/angular-docker-boilerplate/README.md

 See [docker-compose.yml](docker-compose.yml) and [Dockerfile](Dockerfile)

-Will install al dependencies, build the app for production and serve it through port 8080 mapped to port 80.
+Will install all dependencies, build the app for production and serve it through port 8080 mapped to port 80.

 Image at DockerHub [dciccale/angular-docker-boilerplate](https://registry.hub.docker.com/u/dciccale/angular-docker-boilerplate/)